sverma89asu/Web-Analytics-Observability-Tutorial/README.md

 ![enter image description here](https://github.com/user-attachments/assets/15eac9ad-2d80-453f-bf93-abe9e6abaa52)

-## Opentelemetry (Jaegar)
+## Opentelemetry (Jaeger)
-Jaegar [[9]] is an open source tool which helps us to understand the tracing making it easier to understand the request flows in complex microservice architecture.
+Jaeger [[9]] is an open source tool which helps us to understand the tracing making it easier to understand the request flows in complex microservice architecture.
 It provides a powerful visualization of trace data. <br />

-The setup of Jaegar in Flask is a bit complex and require a steep learning curve.
+The setup of Jaeger in Flask is a bit complex and require a steep learning curve.
 It also doesn't have built-in alerting system to show to raise alerts and need to be integrated with Prometheus, Loki and Grafana. <br />

 ## Prometheus
 Prometheus [[4]] is an open source tool which helps to collect metrics from different sources.
 These metrics could be queried with the help of a query language, PromQL, which is easy to use.
 Alerts can also be configured in Prometheus to monitor exception, errors, bad requests etc. It also supports the integration of AlertManager [[7]] for handling alerts and notifying them.
 It works very well with Grafana to visualize different dashboards. <br />